 Any change in weight & balance has its performance effects on the aircraft.
 For the pilot to have an overview of these effects we have developed the 'Aircraft Performance Checklist' below.
 It gives the pilot an idea what he can expect of his aircraft in the given circumstances.

 Your ability to predict the performance of an airplane is very important.
-It allows you to determine how much runway you need for take-off under certain conditions, if you can clear obstacles in the departure path, how long it will take you to reach a destination, how much fuel is required and how much runway is needed for landing.
+It allows you to determine how much runway you need for takeoff under certain conditions, if you can clear obstacles in the departure path, how long it will take to reach your destination, how much fuel is required and how much runway is needed for landing.

 Weather also has certain effects on the aircraft, these need to be well understood.
 Think of density and pressure altitudes and the resulting loss of performance if these get higher than the actual altitude due to high temperatures or low pressure areas.